 Just as the continuous attacks of the Ottomans and Uzbeks was getting out of hand, Shah Tahmasp, the second king of the Safavid empire decides to relocate the capital from Tabriz to Qazvin.
 Not only was Qazvin further enough from the borders to facilitate keeping things under control, it was also located along the Silk road with great connections to the rest of the country.

 A great patron of art, Shah Tahmasp managed to attract the finest artists and architects to build his new home.
-However everything proved to be only a rehearsal for his successor, Shah Abbas I, to bring Isfahan to sublimity later on.
+However, everything proved to be only a rehearsal for his successor, Shah Abbas I, to bring Isfahan to sublimity later on.

 Today Qazvin, once the nation’s capital, has a considerable number of minor sites and is a launch point to the mysterious castle of Assassins just over an hour away.
-But again like many other Iranian cities it’s left forlornly isolated and ignored.
+But again like many other Iranian cities, it’s left forlornly isolated and ignored.

 Qazvin is home to some of Iran’s best conserved domed water cisterns.
 Since most part of the country has been struggling with drought and lack of rain ever since, water cisterns are commonly found in drier parts of the country.
 The architecture of these cisterns is quite a masterpiece itself.
 The water tanks would be built below ground level which were consequently earthquake resistant – a good reason why many of them are still standing tall even after the city has been hit by a devastating earthquake.
-The water storage tanks in Qazvin are interestingly built with a rectangular plan whereas most of the others specially the ones in Yazd have a cylindrical plan.
+The water storage tanks in Qazvin are interestingly built with a rectangular plan whereas most of the others especially the ones in Yazd have a cylindrical plan.
 In order to access the water one would go through the entrance which would lead to a long staircase reaching the bottom level of the water storage.
 There was no access to the tank itself after it was built, but faucets were installed in intervals along the staircase where people could fill up their bottles.

 We visited the Ab anbar (water cistern in Persian) of Haj Kazem, one the most famous landmarks of the city.
 Since the water cistern is currently not in use, they have opened an entrance to the tank at the bottom of the staircase where visitors could actually see the interior of the storage itself.
 The cistern comes with a beautifully tiled portal and two wind towers that reach 8 meters high, although only one stands today.